FraserHamilton/dayjs-random/README.md

 ## Getting Started

-The following guide will help you use the plugin with Day.js, and explain the plugins API.
+The following guide will help you install and use this plugin with Day.js

 ### Prerequisites
 Day.js installed